benanhalt/PyAlgebraicDataTypes/README.md

 Using metaclass magic and function annotations admits a construct similar in flavor to Racket's `type-case`.
-Subclasses of `MatchCases` analize their contained functions to collect a series of patterns to match.
+Subclasses of `MatchCases` analyze their contained functions to collect a series of patterns to match.
 The patterns are given by the annotation on the first argument of each function.
 The patterns are tried in the order the functions are defined in the class.
 When a pattern is matched the corresponding